 7. Browse through various exhibits at Museum of Vancouver

-Museum of Vancouver is one of the city’s staple museums, dating back to 1894 when it was originally founded.
+The Museum of Vancouver is one of the city’s staple museums, dating back to 1894 when it was originally founded.
 Although it suffered multiple changes throughout the years to get to the shape and form it is today, it remains Canada’s largest civic museum.
 Inside, you will find permanent collections with historical, archaeological, cultural, and ethnographic exhibits as well as temporary exhibitions.
 The museum also hosts various events and workshops so make sure you check them out too.
 Ticket prices range from 9 to 19 USD.

 Museum of Vancouver